Costa Rica legalized therapeutic marijuana few weeks before the end of the President’s mandate.

 Costa Rica President Carlos Alvarado signed the bill a day after it was voted by Congress.
 He had partially vetoed a previous version in January and agreed on the modified version he requested.
-The president asked to remove authorization of domestic cultivation and use of cannabis, which would have opened the door for recreational use.
+The president asked to remove the authorization of domestic cultivation and use of cannabis, which would have opened the door for recreational use.

 Costa Rica is the latest administration to legalize therapeutic use of marijuana in the region.
 Other countries have passed similar laws like Argentina, Chile, Colombia, Ecuador, Mexico, Paraguay, Peru and Uruguay.
 Uruguay however also legalized recreational use.

 The law is passed during the last days of Carlos Alvarado’s presidency.
 The next presidential elections will take place in April 2022.
-But in Costa Rica, president and parliament members cannot run for a second consecutive term.
+But in Costa Rica, the president and parliament members cannot run for a second consecutive term.

 The president said the new law would be enforced before the end of his administration.